arvindselvamoorthy15/Stock-Signal-Real-Time-Visualization-and-Trend-Analysis/README.md

 ### Technology Used

-- Python and Data Visualization
+- Python
+- Numpy
+- Matplotlib
+- scipy

 ### Run the Script